RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-10-11-hacker-school-week-1-review.md

 On Tuesday I felt much calmer.
 I'm having a hard time remembering now what exactly I worked on.
 I believe it was working through _[Real World OCaml]_ though.
-I didn't get very far, but I also spent a bit of time helping Sammy out, and fixing up this blog with Octopress.
+I didn't get very far, but I also spent a bit of time [helping Sammy out][masterstable], and fixing up this blog with Octopress.

+[masterstable]: {% post_url 2014-10-07-dot-dot-dot-and-this-is-why-master-should-be-stable %}
 [Real World OCaml]: https://realworldocaml.org/

 ### Wednesday